-- Medications: These are often eye drops, and they can help reduce pressure in the eye and prevent damage to the optic nerve.
+- Medications: These are often eye drops, which can help reduce pressure in the eye and prevent damage to the optic nerve.

 - Laser treatment: Doctors typically use this to help drain fluid from the eye and relieve pressure.

-- Surgery: This can help reduce pressure by draining fluid from the eye, if eye drops or laser treatment are not effective.
+- Surgery: This can help reduce pressure by draining fluid from the eye when eye drops or laser treatments are ineffective.

-A person with AS should tell their doctor about any changes in vision.
+A person with AS needs to tell their doctor about any changes in vision.
 While glaucoma treatment cannot restore lost vision, early treatment can help prevent the issue from getting worse.

-Cataracts causes the lens of the eye to become cloudy as a result of inflammation and pressure.
+Cataracts cause the lens of the eye to become cloudy as a result of inflammation and pressure.

-People who have genetic variations linked with inflammatory conditions, such as AS, have a higher risk of developing cataracts.
+People who have genetic variations relating to inflammatory conditions, such as AS, have a higher risk of developing cataracts.
 In addition, taking steroids to treat health conditions can increase the risk of developing this eye problem.